Trademark case

 • Over the last 10 years, the number of cruise ships calling at Danish ports has increased by 42%.

-• CMP is the largest cruise destination in Denmark with 351 calls in 2019, which is the highest number in CMP ever.
+• CMP is the largest cruise destination in Denmark with approx. 389 calls distributed in Copenhagen, Malmö and Visby in 2023

-• CMP is the 10th largest cruise destination in Europe and the port is a turn-around port, which means that passengers are exchanged in Copenhagen because the port is close to the airport and the port terminal is modern and designed for easy passenger exchange.
+• CMP is the 10th largest cruise destination in Europe and the port is a turn-around port, which means that passengers are changed in Copenhagen because the port is close to the airport and the port terminal is modern and designed so that it is easy to change passengers.

-• Ports outside Denmark are also experiencing growth in cruise business.
-In 2019, the Port of Rønne became Denmark's second largest cruise port, with 46 cruise ship calls throughout the year.
-The Port of Skagen has also experienced explosive growth, with 38 more calls in 2019 than in 2014.
+• The ports outside Copenhagen are also experiencing growth in the cruise business.
+In 2022, the Port of Aarhus became Denmark's second largest cruise port, with 66 cruise ship calls over the year.
+The number of cruise calls in Aarhus has thus more than doubled since 2019, when the number was 32.
+The Port of Skagen has also experienced significant growth, with 18 more calls in 2023 than in 2019.